 Sometimes those relationships turn into friendships, and other times they’re nothing more than a lively conversation.
 Either way, as Nelson Mandela said: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”
 When you approach someone – even staff at a store or restaurant – with English, rather than their own language, an invisible divide has already been erected.
 Making even a small effort to communicate in the language of the place you’re visiting can go a long way and you’ll find many more doors open up to you as a result.

-Click here for the Top 25 German Questions you need to know to start a conversation with anyone
+Click here for the Top words you need to know to start a conversation with anyone

 5. You’ll be a better ambassador for your country.